cwestwater/cwestwater.github.io/_posts/2017-07-17-Blog-Migration-Part-2-Customisation.md

       related: true
 ~~~

 As you can see there is a lot in there.
-Lets go through the sections I changed.
+Let's go through the sections I changed.

 ### Site Settings
 In the Site Setting section I set the title, name, description and repository information.
-It's all pretty self explanatory.
+It's all pretty much self-explanatory.

 ### Site Author
 This is the section that populates the links on the left hand part of all pages with links to my Twitter, GitHub and Google Plus pages.
 There is a pretty extensive list of options here including some I had to Google.  dribbble anyone?